 Operating a Dangerous Machine

-Caution SignImagine if you will a machine that almost anyone can buy and operate.
-You read the training manual, practice it's use under the supervision of someone who is also a user and has some proficiency of it's operation.
-Finally, you take a test to see if you too have basic proficiency in it's operation.
+image of dangerous machinery warning signImagine a dangerous machine that must use in your workplace.
+You are trained by your employer and practice it's use under the guidance of a supervisor.
+Finally, you take a test to see if you have basic proficiency in it's operation.
 If you pass, the supervisor lets you use the machine with minimal oversight as you see fit.

-Over time, the machine is upgraded with new functions and capabilities.
+Over time, this dangerous machine is upgraded with new functions and capabilities.
 The circumstances that you use it in also change gradually.
 More machines are present in the area where you work and others use them to do more work more quickly.

 Quite a few people would be surprised at what they would find if they were required to pre-trip and keep a log of their own vehicles.
 As a commercial driver, I know the importance of keeping my vehicle running safely.